GiorCocc/gioco-esame/README.md

 # **English**
 # gioco-esame
 Project realized for the final examination and for the end of the computer science course for the scientific high school option of applied sciences of Cremona
-Super Mario style game based on the opensource game [Red Runner] (https://bayat.itch.io/red-runner) by developer Bayat The game is divided into 3 levels, of increasing difficulty (even if many points of the game seem impossible, they are feasible, just have a little luck) and the character, based on Bayat's Red Boy has 5 lives available and must collect coins to accumulate points (of 3 different values).
+Super Mario style game based on the opensource game [Red Runner](https://bayat.itch.io/red-runner) by developer Bayat The game is divided into 3 levels, of increasing difficulty (even if many points of the game seem impossible, they are feasible, just have a little luck) and the character, based on Bayat's Red Boy has 5 lives available and must collect coins to accumulate points (of 3 different values).

 ## Information
-Made in C # language with the Unity graphics engine and with the support of the [online course on unity] (https://www.udemy.com/course/unitycourse/).
+Made in C # language with the Unity graphics engine and with the support of the [online course on unity](https://www.udemy.com/course/unitycourse/).
 All graphics and codes are open source and free to be used to improve and expand the game.
-From this repository it is possible to access the source files and all the Unity files in order to update and expand the game, while [here] (https://github.com/GiorCocc/gioco-esame-eseguibile-windows) it is possible to access and download the executable in order to try the game (compatibility limited to Windows, Mac and Linux are not supported by downloading only the executable but the source files present here must be compiled). \
+From this repository it is possible to access the source files and all the Unity files in order to update and expand the game, while [here](https://github.com/GiorCocc/gioco-esame-eseguibile-windows) it is possible to access and download the executable in order to try the game (compatibility limited to Windows, Mac and Linux are not supported by downloading only the executable but the source files present here must be compiled). \
 **The game is no longer supported in development (or at least for the time being) and there will be no corrections and / or updates from me after its release**